5/16/19 UPDATE: I want to collaborate with Blue Öyster Cult. To find out why I think I’m qualified and whatnot, click here.

 My earliest three memories of being interested in the occult date back the 70s: buying a Tarot deck at the old B. Dalton book store at Eastgate Mall, finding a copy of Kathryn Paulsen’s Complete Book of Magic and Witchcraft (can’t remember where — a yard same maybe?) and listening to the music of the band Blue Öyster Cult.

-I still have the Tarot Deck, and it’s only one I’ve ever used.
+I still have the Tarot deck, and it’s pretty much the only one I’ve ever used.
 Although Paulsen’s book isn’t the very best, I am nostalgic about it.
 I lost that original copy and had to buy a used copy just so I could have it around.
 As for Blue Öyster Cult, they’re still my favorite band.
-I’ve seen them in concert so many times that I’ve lost count.
+I’ve seen them in concert so many times I’ve lost count.

 I’m surprised how few occultists have an interest in BÖC.
 Then again, I suppose it makes sense if the only BÖC songs you know are Don’t Fear the Reaper, Burning for You, and Veterans of the Psychic Wars.
 You have to get past the hits to get a taste of the occult flavor.

 Take for example Mistress of the Salmon Salt which is, in my opinion, the creepiest example of the BÖC’s occult overtones (read the lyrics at the band’s website here).
 Many people, at first blush, think this song is about a prostitute who kills her sailor customers.
 But if you understand the word “reduction” in its various forms (namely chromosomal reduction and alchemical reduction) and note the final stanza, where it describes “the toes that crawl” and “knees that jerk” you’ll see that what the female protagonist is really up to.
 The lyrics and the eerie guitar work come together in a way that gives me chills.
 Occult rock doesn’t get any better or darker than this.